jvaugha3038/Pi-in-the-Sky/README.md

 Onshape document: link
 Link to payload delivery system: Link

-## How will your final product function ?
+## How will the final product function?
 Our final project will look like a payload delivery system shooting out random objects at random angles at random targets displaying the launch angle & velocity of the object.
 Built to the scale of our choosing.

-## What materials will you need and how much?
+## What materials will we need and how much?
 * Wood
 * 3d printed material
 * Precision cut metal pieces